Encourage your child to dream! Your encouragement is the greatest factor determining whether your child will go to college.

 Encouragement goes a long way.
 Talking to your child about college can make a big impact.
 It is a sad reality that many people do not talk to our students with intellectual disabilities about going to college.

 When it comes to the college search, we encourage you to put your child in the driver’s seat.
-We have a pages designed for prospective students.
+We have a page designed for prospective students.
 Consider checking it out in tandem with your prospective student to start the conversation about preparing for college, learning about college, and considering college options.
 Click here to go to the student page.

 Think College as a resource for college preparation